Top 6 Best Sumo Wrestlers of All Time

 - 2-time Division Champion

 Nishi-Ku native Yamamotoyama Ryūta is one of the most famous names in early 21st-century sumo wrestling.
-Weighing in at a peak of 265kg (584 lb), he is the heaviest Japanese-born Sumo wrestler in the sport's history.
-Since his debut in early 2007, Yamamotoyama won championships in both the Makushita and Jonidan divisions.
+Weighing in at a peak of 265kg (584 lb), he is the heaviest Japanese-born Sumo wrestler in the sport’s history.
+Since his debut in early 2007, Yamamotoyama has won championships in both the Makushita and Jonidan divisions.
 In 2009, he made it to the makuuchi division and competed for two years until he retired at the esteemed rank of Maegashira.
 After the match-fixing scandal that ended his career, he began participating in reality television and minor film roles.
-Still, he will always be remembered for his mark on sumo wrestling.
+5. Futabayama Sadaji

 6. Taihō Kōki

-Who is the greatest sumo wrestler of all time?
+Who is the most famous sumo wrestler of all time?

-Between his unparalleled and record-breaking amount of total career wins, his record number of wins in a calendar year, and an altogether stellar performance history at the highest division possible, the greatest sumo wrestler of all time is undoubtedly Hakuhō Sho.
-After becoming the 69th Yokozuna in 2008, he held the peak position for an extensive thirteen years before retiring as a permanent part of sumo history.
+Between his unparalleled amount of total career wins, his record number of wins in a calendar year, and an altogether stellar performance history at the highest division possible, the most famous sumo wrestler of all time is undoubtedly Hakuhō Sho.
+After becoming the 69th yokozuna in 2008, he held the peak position for an extensive thirteen years before retiring as a permanent part of sumo history.

 Which sumo wrestler holds the record for the most career wins?